OriginTrail/dkg-docs/dkg-v6-beta/telemetry-hub.md

 # 👾 Telemetry Hub

-The OriginTrail v6 telemetry hub is a system designed to monitor the Decentralized Knowledge Graph network performance and provide feedback on the network activity.&#x20;
+The OriginTrail v6 telemetry hub is a system designed to monitor the Decentralized Knowledge Graph (DKG) network performance and provide feedback on the network activity.&#x20;

 ### What kind of data does the Telemetry hub collect?